 - Low-income households or household with high levels of unemployment before the lockdown.

 - Households with members that have been furloughed, lost their jobs, been made redundant or general worries surrounding employment.

 - Households with young children, under five and navigating homeschooling.

 The Long-term Impacts Of The Covid-19 Pandemic

 Mental health conditions beginning, or worsening is understandable during the Covid-19 pandemic but what long term impacts will lockdown have on people’s mental health.
 As lockdown and the pandemic has been happening for nearly a year these long-term issues are beginning to appear.
-36% of people have reported difficulty sleeping, 32% have reported difficulty eating or a changing relationship with food.
+36% of people have reported difficulty sleeping, 32% have reported difficulty eating or a changing relationship with food, which could definitely see an increase in food addictions.
 12% have reported an increase in alcohol consumption or substance abuse, but this number is expected to rise if the pandemic continues longer.
 And 12% of people have reported that their chronic conditions have worsened.